 What do I need to do when I return to Massey?

-If you receive your transcript directly from your host university instead of via the Massey International Office, please contact us to check whether we have also received a copy, as we will need to see an original transcript in order to arrange your credit transfer.
+If you receive your transcript directly from your host university instead of via the International Relations Office, please contact us to check whether we have also received a copy, as we will need to see an original transcript in order to arrange your credit transfer.

 Do I receive a grade on my Massey transcript on return to Massey?

 No, you will only receive a credit on your academic transcript at Massey for your successful study at the host university.
 Grades cannot be transferred due to the differences in the educational grading system amongst universities.
 Credit on your transcript counts towards your eligibility for graduation but does not contribute towards your Massey GPA.
 You will have your host university transcript to keep as a record of the actual courses completed and grades achieved during your exchange.